hawkeye64/app-extension-colorize/demo/src/markdown/colorize.md

 Colorize & Theme
 ===

-Colorize and Theme are Vue Mix-ins for components created for Quasar Framework.
+Colorize and Theme are Vue Mix-ins for components created with Quasar Framework.
 They are only for components that use a `render` function.
 They do not work with template formats found with SFC (single file components).

 # Features